Moving Mountains (band): Waves and self-titled album (2010–present)

 Their second full-length album Waves was released May 11, 2011 on Triple Crown Records.
 The band has stated that Triple Crown Records let them record and write the album however they wanted to.
 The lyrics were written by Gregory Dunn, some of which, like Pneuma, were again written about his friend that had died.
 He has stated that this is the last album with lyrics about his deceased friend.
 With the album they wanted to create an album that would reflect how they play live.

 An EP entitled New Light, which featured acoustic re-interpretations of two songs from Pneuma and two songs from Waves, was released on April 24, 2012.

 Their self-titled third full-length album Moving Mountains was released on September 10, 2013 on Triple Crown Records.

 In December, 2015, Moving Mountains announced a split EP with the band Prawn, as well as a three city tour the weekend of December 18 to 20.
 Cities included were Philadelphia, Brooklyn, and Cambridge.
 They toured with Prawn and Moneen.

+Reunion and 4th LP

+On June 6, 2025, the band announced their return with a post on their social media accounts, teasing the release of their new single Ghosts on June 10.

+On June 27th, 2025, Moving Mountains released their fourth album, their first release in over a decade, 'Pruning of the Lower Limbs' via Wax Bodega and in both digital and limited vinyl colours on their bandcamp site.